Links on Android Authority may earn us a commission. Learn more.

-Most operating systems that support biometric unlock methods employ specific measures to ensure that sensitive data, including your facial features and fingerprints, is stored in a secure manner.
+Most operating systems that support biometric unlock methods employ specific measures to ensure that sensitive data, including your facial features and fingerprints, is stored securely.

-In smartphones, biometric data is typically encrypted and isolated in a security-hardened piece of hardware within the device’s system on a chip (SoC).
-Qualcomm, one of the largest chipmakers for Android smartphones, includes a Secure Processing Unit in its SoCs.
+In smartphones, biometric data is typically encrypted and isolated in a security-hardened piece of hardware within the device’s system on a chip (SoC), like Google’s Titan security chip.
+Qualcomm, one of the largest chipmakers for Android smartphones, also includes a Secure Processing Unit in its SoCs.
 Apple, meanwhile, has labeled its SoC’s secure subsystem “Secure Enclave.”

 Read more: What is an SoC?
 Everything you need to know